 Grange insurance has very strong reviews from consumers.
 It received a complaint ratio score of 0.64 from the National Association of Insurance Commissioners, meaning that the company has been the subject of much fewer complaints than would otherwise be expected from a company of this size.

-Additionally, the company has positive, though not outstanding, financial strength.
-It has an A- rating from A.M.
-Best, indicating an "excellent" ability to pay out claims regardless of financial climate or other mitigating factors; however, A- is the fourth-highest rating available from A.M.
-Best.
+Additionally, the company has positive financial strength ratings.
+Grange's A rating from A.M.
+Best indicates an "excellent" ability to pay out claims regardless of financial climate or other mitigating factors.

 Grange insurance subsidiaries: